 It's true.
 This isn't a post that I ever wanted to write or share but here I am doing exactly that.
-Even just starting to type this right now is difficult but I going to keep typing but I am going to just keep going.
+Even just starting to type this right now is difficult but I am going to keep typing because I need to just keep going.

 Exactly eight years ago today my dad died of terminal cancer.
 He had a rare form of cancer called cholangiocarcinoma, bile duct cancer, which is a death sentence.
 There is no cure and the life expectancy doesn't go beyond five years.
 From the moment of hearing his diagnosis to hearing the words I had prepared myself to hear but never wanted that he had died, cancer became an unwanted part of my life.

 While my father was still alive we found out that he had the BRCA2 gene mutation.
 BRCA1 and 2 gene carriers have an increased risk of getting specific cancers over their lifetimes.
 In women it means a higher likelihood of having breast and ovarian cancers.

 I had a 50% chance of inheriting the BRCA2 gene from my father.
 I put off taking the test until early this year.
 I prepared myself for the result I didn't want.
 And then I got the phone call that I didn't want telling me that I do have the BRCA2 gene.
 I didn't cry and still haven't but have very close many times.
 To be honest, I am still processing the results even though I have been launched into a course of mammograms, ultrasounds and even surgery.

 With my dad on summer vacation in High River.